bartoszborys/boro.ts/README.md

 # Boro.ts - Pre Alpha 0.0.1
-Homemade tool which helps create web applications quicker.
+Homemade tool to check how everything work on "low" js/ts level :)

 # Docs
 In progress